montysecurity/linper/README.md

 ### advanced usage

-run `bash linper.sh -h` to see all usage examples
+run `bash linper.sh --examples` to see all usage examples

 ## methodology